xunleii/sync-secrets-controller/README.md

 > create a new certificate, we need to create a new secret in B with the content of A. Moreover, because the original
 > secret can be updated, we always need to sync it to the namespace B, manually.

-That is why this operator exists.
-Thanks to annotations on a secret, it can automatically synchronise the secret over several namespaces.  *However, I do not recommend to use this operator for anything ;
+That is why this controller exists.
+Thanks to annotations on a secret, it can automatically synchronise the secret over several namespaces.  *However, I do not recommend to use this controller for anything ;
-[Kubernetes Secret's restrictions](https://kubernetes.io/docs/concepts/configuration/secret/#restrictions) are here for a good reason and this operator breaks one of theses restrictions.*
+[Kubernetes Secret's restrictions](https://kubernetes.io/docs/concepts/configuration/secret/#restrictions) are here for a good reason and this controller breaks one of theses restrictions.*

 ## Annotations